baritonomarchetto/SNK_POSITIONAL_GUN_ADAPTER/README.md

 Positional guns were easier to implement and, most important for us, their working principle was independent on the monitor technology!

 In this repo all the files I developed for the project.
+You will aslso find my MAMEHooker default.ini file for most MAME, Model 2 and Teknoparrot games.
+It's a single file to be copied in the Mamehooker/ini/MAME/ directory.